STAT545-UBC/STAT545-UBC-original-website/hw01_edit-README.md

 ### Overview

-Consult the [general homework guidelines](hw00_homework-guidelines.html), although much does not to apply to this simple assignment.

 We assume you've been keeping up with our live class activities, which have included

   * verifying your R/RStudio/Git/GitHub setup
-  * joining the STAT 545 Organization and claiming your private repo
   * successfully rendering R Markdown

 Due by midnight Tuesday 2017-09-19, but I **highly recommend** you aim to submit before class.
 This assignment should go smoothly, but if the computer gods do not smile upon you, we should be able to straighten things out in class or office hours.

+### Create a New Repo

+Create a new repo on GitHub.
+Your homework submission will go here.
+Feel free to make it either public or private.
+Name the repository `STAT545-hw01-lastname-firstname`. be sure to initiate the repo with a README.

+Note: You can sign up for a student account to get free private repos.
+If you want a private repo, but can't get one on github, there are alternatives -- just ask Vincenzo.

 ### Edit `README.md`

-We created this repository for you but it is empty.
-When you first visit, you should see a screen like [this](img/screenshot-new-repo-with-readme.png).
+When you first visit your new repo, you should see a screen like [this](img/screenshot-new-repo-with-readme.png).
 You need to edit your `README.md` file to welcome your visitors (you, STAT545 instructor/TAs, STAT545 peers).

 If you are already familiar with GitHub, edit the `README.md` any way you wish.